Mother’s Day in the Garden

 p.s.
 I still like eating ice cream out of a cup.

-It’s just not a celebratory holiday without a bottle of bubbly poured into something vintage.
+It’s just not a celebratory holiday without a bottle of bubbly poured into something pretty and vintage.

 I’ve been asked what was the best advice my mother ever gave me?